Fully extended BV-BFV description of General Relativity in three dimensions: Three-dimensional General Relativity and BF theory

 \begin{remark} The space of BV fields for classical GR and the action of symmetries presented in Definition \ref{def:BVGR} is essentially independent of spacetime dimensions (although the action functional is not).
 However, it was shown in \cite{CSPCH} that the 4-dimensional BV theory of General Relativity (in the tetrad formalism) cannot be extended without extra assumptions on the fields.
 Theorem \ref{thm:BVBFVGR}, compared with the no-go result in \cite{CSPCH} marks a stark difference between 3 and 4 spacetime dimensions.
-GR in the Einstein--Hilbert formalism, instead, is independent of spacetime dimensions and is always at least 1-extendable (outside of $d=2$) \cite{CSEH}. \end{remark}
+GR in the Einstein--Hilbert formalism, instead, is independent of spacetime dimensions and is always at least 1-extendable {(for $d\not=2$, and whenever the boundary is either space-like or time-like)} \cite{CSEH}. \end{remark}